 As she outlines her book, The Mind-Body Cure: Heal Your Pain, Anxiety, and Fatigue by Controlling Chronic Stress, Pawa says we need to change our mindset.

 Our mind operates out of fear or trust, Pawa says.
 We shouldn’t feel bad about being afraid of getting or spreading COVID-19, because that healthy stress helps keep us safe.
 But we can reframe those fears.

 She uses the example of socializing amid the pandemic, applying what she calls the SODA method (stop, observe, detach, affirm).

 “So you stop and listen to your thoughts.
 You observed them, there’s fear.
 You detached from the fear.
 And you say, ‘I can still be safe and keep my friends safe.
 I’ll have lots of hand sanitizer.
 I will have masks for them to come in or, we’ll sit outside.'”

 “You do all the things to make sure that you’re still safe.
 And then you affirm a trust-based thought: we can still socialize and be safe.”

-As we progress through the second wave, focus on how you can connect with friends and family rather than the ways you can’t.
+As we progress through another wave, focus on how you can connect with friends and family rather than the ways you can’t.
 Not only will it help you avoid stress hormones, but also, as Pawa points out, trust-based thoughts turn on happy-making serotonin and endorphins.
 And who couldn’t use more of those these days!